daTaHere/portfolio-samples/README.md

 No environment variables or API keys are required for this demo.
 All mock data is sourced locally from `/src/data`.

-> This ensures the project runs seamlessly out-of-the-box for recruiter review without additional setup.
+> This ensures the project runs seamlessly out-of-the-box for review without additional setup.

 ---